kgmuchiri/ADeBloater/README.md

     ./get-packages.sh google

-The files will show up in the device-packages-list and print in the terminal.
+The files will show up in the device-packages-list directory and print in the terminal.